ruben-ilciuc/custom-amplify-auth/README.md

 })
 ```

 `currentAuthenticatedUser` will get the user data from localStorage.
-If the access token expired it will make a request to Cognito which will refresh also the token for you.
-So, with Amplify you don't have to do much with it.
-It will do for you.
+If the access token is expired it will make a request to Cognito which will refresh the token for you.
+So, using Amplify you don't have to put too much effort in it.
+It work out of the box.
-Here you have also the option to force the Amplify to get the data directly from Cognito without checking the localStorage first just by adding `{ bypassCache: true }` as parameter to `currentAuthenticatedUser` method.
+Here you also have the option to instruct Amplify to get a new token directly from Cognito without checking the localStorage first just by adding `{ bypassCache: true }` as parameter to `currentAuthenticatedUser` method.

 But we'll keep it as it is to have a faster response.